CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/how-to-configure-client-vpn.md

 There are only a few limitations on this service as it is based on the [OpenVPN](http://www.openvpn.net) project.

-- Maximum Concurrent Users: 19 (if you need more connections, review the different [Network Access Options for Connecting to the CenturyLink Cloud Platform](../CenturyLink Cloud/network-access-options-for-connecting-to-centurylink-clouds-platform.md))
+- Maximum default concurrent users is 19.
+This number can be increased to 200 via a [Service Task](https://www.ctl.io/knowledge-base/service-tasks/requesting-service-tasks-on-centurylink-cloud/) (if you need more connections, review the different [Network Access Options for Connecting to the CenturyLink Cloud Platform](../CenturyLink Cloud/network-access-options-for-connecting-to-centurylink-clouds-platform.md))
 - Maximum Connection: 1Gbps

 ### Getting Connected